farsonJava/catalog/README.md

 ## Understanding the client model and HTTP to master the control flow of java servlet programs

 Although HTTP methods are stateless, they suggest a client model.
-In order to become comfortable with the servlet API and have command over the control flow of your program its important to distinguish between the session-scope, and the request scope.
+In order to become comfortable with the servlet API and have command over the control flow of your program it's important to distinguish between the various components of an HTTP request including headers, body, and cookies.